gypsydave5/gypsydave5.github.io/_posts/2014-10-13-mocha_tests.md

 And so now we can write tests.
 Hurrah!
 But, more importantly, we've gained an insight into how testing frameworks work.
-When I first encountered testing in rsepc I went through the various patterns of test as ritual -- 'this is how you do it' -- but the more I work with tests the more I'm respecting the hard work that's gone in to making them look like magic.
+When I first encountered testing in RSpec I went through the various patterns of test as ritual -- 'this is how you do it' -- but the more I work with tests the more I'm respecting the hard work that's gone in to making them look like magick.

 So I'm really greateful for Mocha being a bit of a pain to test with over the last few weeks, as it's made me have to think a bit harder about testing in